Prior setup: Before creating dwelling inputs, users need to choose a local folder that will act as their workspace. See Setting up Vulcan Software.

 Geometry screen overview

-The Geometry section allows creation of HEM inputs on a top-down visual representation of a dwelling.
+The Geometry section is where you create HEM inputs on a top-down visual canvas.
 Elements drawn onto this canvas can also be selected and edited.
-The user can use keyboard or mouse controls to move or zoom the canvas.
+Use mouse and keyboard controls to move or zoom the canvas.

 This data is saved into a CSV format 'geometry file', which is merged with a JSON format 'defaults file' when you click Save.
 The geometry file captures the minimal information needed to describe the geometry of a dwelling, and any differences from a default set of system and fabric properties.
 This helps minimise the inputs required for a HEM simulation.